ottobackwards/incubator-metron/metron-platform/metron-parsers/README.md

 Finally, if workers and executors are new to you, the following might be of use to you:
 * [Understanding the Parallelism of a Storm Topology](http://www.michael-noll.com/blog/2012/10/16/understanding-the-parallelism-of-a-storm-topology/)

+## Parser Libraries

+The parser system is broken up into several libraries

+### metron-parsers-common

+This library contains the base classes, interfaces, and common functionality of parsers and their tests

+### metron-parser-base

+This library contains parsers for base formats and their tests

+ - csv
+ - grok
+ - json

+ ### metron-parser-XXXXXX

+ These libraries are the implementations of specific parsers for specific formats